xunit/xunit.net/site/docs/capturing-output.md

 Also bear in mind that `Debug` output is only captured when running a Debug build of your unit tests; when running a Release build, all usage of `Debug` is turned off, including output.

+> [!NOTE]
+> Both the console and the trace system are process-wide shared resources. xUnit.net v3 uses an async-local context (`TestContext`) to be able to associate the current thread with the associated test.
+This allows test parallelization while routing the console and trace output to their appropriate tests.
+>
+> If you write console or trace output to a thread that is not associated with a test (such as a background worker thread created by your test or production code), then that output will silently discarded as there is no test to associate the output to.

 xUnit.net v3 tests may also continue to use `ITestOutputHelper` as described below.

 ### xUnit.net v2